kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/11-create-graphql-api.md

 * Also define what our custom data Types look like
 * Open up GraphQL SCHEMA tab
     - Analyze it
-    - You can see all the operations we can peform
+    - You can see all the operations we can perform
         + In our sample GraphQL Schema we see only Queries (7 of them)
         + All of the Type definitions are defined in the Schema
     - The Schema also defines what our data looks like